Psilocin: Synthesis

-Psilocin can be obtained by dephosphorylation of natural psilocybin under strongly acidic or under alkaline conditions (hydrolysis).
-Another synthetic route uses the Speeter–Anthony tryptamine synthesis procedure.
-4-hydroxyindole is acylated with oxalyl chloride.
-The compound is further reacted with an amine, yielding indole-3-yl-glyoxalyamide.
-Finally, the product amide is reduced using lithium aluminum hydride yielding psilocin.
+The chemical synthesis of psilocin has been described.
+It can be obtained by dephosphorylation of psilocybin under strongly acidic or under alkaline conditions (hydrolysis).
+A synthetic route uses the Speeter–Anthony tryptamine synthesis procedure.
+First, 4-hydroxyindole is Friedel-Crafts-acylated with oxalyl chloride in position 3.
+The compound is further reacted with dimethylamine, yielding the indole-3-yl-glyoxamide.
+Finally, this 4-hydroxyindole-3-N,N-dimethylglyoxamide is reduced by lithium aluminum hydride yielding psilocin.